3101014 - Turf Management

 Upon successful completion of this course, you will be able to:

-- Recognize the various benefits of maintained turfgrasses
+- Analyze the benefits of maintained turfgrasses

 - The Turfgrass Plant